Do neutrinos dream in 5D? Towards a comprehensive extra-dimensional neutrino phenomenology

 \section{5D Bulk Fermions}

 We begin by reviewing the formalism and notation employed in this work.\footnote{Some useful and complementary details can be found, e.g. in Refs.~\cite{Chang:1999nh,Ponton:2012bi}.} We work in an extra-dimensional model with $D=5$ whose fifth dimension, $y$, is compactified on $S^1/\mathbb{Z}_2$ with radius $R$.
 We consider the minimal setup with a fermion $\Psi$ propagating in the bulk.
-The most general $5D$-Lorentz invariant bulk action is given by~\cite{Lukas:2000rg}:
+We consider the bulk action given by~\cite{Lukas:2000rg}:

 where $G$ is the determinant of the 5D metric, $\nabla_M$ is the covariant derivative (needed if spacetime is curved), $M_{J}$ is a Majorana mass, $M_D$ is a Dirac mass, and the $\sign{\cdot}$ function is necessary to make the mass term compatible with the orbifold symmetry.
 Throughout this work, we will employ capital Latin letters for the $5D$ spacetime indices, e.g. $M=0,1,2,3,5$, and Greek letters for $4D$ spacetime indices, e.g. $\mu=0,1,2,3$.
 The $\mathrm{sgn}(y)$ function, which appears in the Dirac term, can be generated by some UV dynamics, for instance, through couplings of the bulk fermion to a pseudoscalar bulk scalar field.